Undergraduate selection criteria for entry into second-year of the LLB and 300-level course and elective constraints.

 Choose your stream carefully as you may not be permitted to change stream mid-year.
 Course/stream preferences are included as part of the online enrolment process.

 Entry requirements into third-year Law

 LAWS electives are ‘limited-entry’.
-Applications must be received by the limited-entry deadline of 10 December in order to be included in the ballot for any oversubscribed course.
-Enrolments for summer courses also have a deadline of 10 December.
+Applications must be received by the limited-entry deadline of 1 December in order to be included in the ballot for any oversubscribed course.

 - passed LAWS 121, 122 and 123 (or their equivalent) and passed all five 200-level LAWS courses and LAWS 301 and 312, or